c17hawke/Merge-multiple-jupyter-notebooks/README.md

 <img src="https://raw.githubusercontent.com/c17hawke/Merge-multiple-jupyter-notebooks/master/screeenshots/mergedNotebook.png">

 ## Common advise for the best results -
->**1.** In case of none existence of notebook you'll get the following error.
+>**1.** In case of non existence of notebook you'll get the following error.
 Hence one should make sure that your target notebooks are present at the same loaction.

 <img src="https://raw.githubusercontent.com/c17hawke/Merge-multiple-jupyter-notebooks/master/screeenshots/error.png">